ridunoff/GLOVE/README.md

 ![GLOVE Welcome](images/Time.jpeg)

-An additional part would be needed to give an accurate date and time.
-This part is called an Real Time Calculator and can be added on to the pins of the Arduino.
+An additional part is be needed to display the accurate date and time.
+This part is called an Real Time Clock and can be added on to the pins of the Arduino.

 ### Weather

-This feature could easily be implemented with an internet connected Raspberry Pi and the Python weather API as well.
-For a more complex demo, did experiement a bit with the temperature senesor, but this would be less helpful in determining the outside temperature.
+This feature could be implemented with a wifi connections and a weather API.
+I did experiement a bit with an Arduino temperature senesor, but this would not be helpful in determining the outside temperature.

 ### Messages

-Similar to a smartwatch, it could be useful to have notifications appear on the GLOVE.
+Similar to a smartwatch, it could be useful to have notifications appear on the back of the GLOVE.
+There would be less of a need for a haptic or auditory alert for notifications if they are displayed on the back of the hand, becasuse you would be able to see the screen change if you were typing when the notification occured.

 ### Calendar